hermin9804/typeorm-markdown-generator/README.md

 generateErd();
 ```

+**Explanation of the Configuration:**

+- **TypeORM DataSource Setting:**

+  - Use the same settings as in your application.

+- **TypeormMarkdownGenerator Options:**
+  - `entityPath`: Path to your entity files, starting from the project root.
+  - `title?:` Title of the generated document (default is "ERD").
+  - `outFilePath?:` Path to save the generated markdown document, starting from the project root (default is "docs/ERD.md").
+  - `indexTable?:` Whether to add the database indexes table to the markdown.
+(Only the indexes managed by the TypeORM entity are reflected, and the indexes created by the DB engine are not reflected, e.g., primary key index).

+> **Notes**
-Note: The `TypeormMarkdownGenerator` internally sets the project root path to the location of the `package.json` file.
+> The `TypeormMarkdownGenerator` internally sets the project root path to the location of the `package.json` file.

 ### Compile